Château Gazin Rocquencourt rouge 2012 (Magnum)

 Hachette

 "The 2012 red (50/50 Cabernet Sauvignon and Merlot) is of excellent quality.
 It offers a very pleasant richness of texture, with slightly sweet tannins and a savory finish.
-Truly delicious in this challenging vintage!"
+Truly delicious for such a challenging vintage!"
 (Le Guide des Meilleurs Vins de France 2016 - RVF)

-Buy Gazin Rocquencourt wines at the best price in a private sale!
+Buy your Gazin Rocquencourt wines at the best price through a private sale!

 Starting at €99 on your first order